mahsel79/to-do-list/README.md

 - Interact with the backend through HTTP API calls.
 - Perform CRUD (Create, Read, Update, Delete) operations on tasks using JSON-based endpoints.

-The project uses an in-memory data store to manage tasks during runtime, ensuring fast and efficient operations without requiring a database setup.
+The project uses an in-memory data store backed by a `tasks.json` file for persistence, ensuring fast and efficient operations without requiring a database setup.
+Real-time synchronization between the GUI and the backend ensures consistency.
 ---

 ### **Features**
 1. **GUI-based Task Management**:
    - Create, view, update, and delete tasks with a JavaFX interface.
+   - Auto-refreshes the UI after modifications.
 2. **JSON API for Task Operations**:
    - Perform CRUD operations through RESTful HTTP endpoints.
 3. **Task ID Management**:
    - Automatically update task IDs to maintain sequential order after deletions.
 4. **Real-Time Sync**:
    - GUI interacts with the backend through API calls to ensure consistency.
 5. **Lightweight HTTP Server**:
    - Built-in HTTP server for API requests, eliminating the need for external web servers.
+6. **Persistence**:
+   - Tasks are stored in a `tasks.json` file for persistence across application restarts.
-6. **Logging**:
+7. **Logging**:
    - Detailed logs for operations, errors, and server activity.

 ---